pridemore/banking-services-platform/README.md

 Both the Account-management-service and Transaction_processing connect to one database account_management_db and Customer-support connect to customersupportdb.
 Below is the diagram to show the setup of the banking-services-platform.

+To start the system below are the requirements in stegs
+1)	Install and setup Rabbit MQ to use defaults below url and  credentials as below host=127.0.0.1 port=5672 username=guest password=guest

+2)	Setup Mysql database to run on below properties and create database account_management_db

+MySql Properties
+url=jdbc:mysql://localhost:3306
+username=root
+password=

+3)	Setup Mongo database to run on below properties and create a one document as ticket.

+Mongo db Properties
+host=localhost
+port=27017

+4)	Clone the application using the link https://github.com/pridemore/banking-services-platform.git
+5)	Download all the Maven dependences required and build the application
+6)	Start the Eureka services first by running the main class EurekaServerApplication
+7)	Start the API gateway by running the main class ApiGatewayApplication
+8)	Start the Account management service by running main class AccountManagementApplication
+9)	Start the Transction Processing service by running the TransactionProcessingApplication.
+10)	Finally start the Customer support service by running the main class CustomerSupportApplication.

+Check if all services are registered on the Eureka using the url http://localhost:8761/ Below interface should be visible if all started well.

 Below are the APIs in exposed using the gateway base url as below: